15 Military Friendly Colleges in Kansas

 1 Kellogg Circle, Emporia, Kansas 66801-5415

-Emporia State University offers both undergraduate and graduate programs.
-The school also has a range of resources on campus to assist you with your personal, social and academic needs.
-Apart from Career Services, there is a Student Advising Center as well as a Student Wellness Center.
+Emporia State University offers a diverse array of undergraduate and graduate programs, accompanied by various on-campus resources catering to personal, social, and academic needs.
+These resources include Career Services, a Student Advising Center, and a Student Wellness Center.

-For military students, your resource is through Veterans Education Services.
-Here, veterans, dependents of veterans and/or reservists. could expect help with tuition benefits.
-Also, if a non-Kansas resident at Emporia State University and are current military, or are a military spouse/dependent, or are a veteran or spouse/dependent of a veteran who separated from active duty, you may be eligible for in-state residency rates.
+For military-affiliated students, the hub of support lies within Veterans Education Services.
+This resource center assists veterans, dependents of veterans, and reservists in navigating tuition benefits.
+Additionally, if you’re a non-Kansas resident at Emporia State University and fall under categories like current military, military spouse/dependent, or a veteran or spouse/dependent of a veteran who separated from active duty, you might qualify for in-state residency rates.

 Average Post 9/11 GI Bill Benefits Awarded